JervenBolleman/hashpan/README.md

 as looking at all possible numbers takes me into the [pentillion](http://www.unc.edu/~rowlett/units/large.html) size.
 Even using some of the standards for numbering PANs brings it down to the tetrillions, i.e. inaccessible to the commodity hardware I have access to.
+This was true for all but 5 of the hashes (more on that later).

 Implementation
 ==============

 I entered this contest for one reason and one reason only: to play with the Streams API in Java 8.
-The core loop of the calculations looks surprisingly
+The core loop of the calculations looks surprisingly readable.
+Here is an early unoptimized version of the core loop.
-readable:

         bufferedReader.lines()
                 .map(s -> s.substring(0, 6))